cerebral-legacy/cerebral-website/app/markdown/doc_cerebral-module-http.md

 saveUser.outputs = ['success', 'error']
 ```

+### Progress
+The service allows you to react to progress events when downloading data.

 ### Aborting requests
 You can abort requests at any time by pointing to the url you want to abort.
 That means if you for example do a search you can abort any existing searches before running a new search.
 Any aborted requests will give the error **isAborted** which you use to output to an "abort" chain, or similar.